pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_access-manager.md

 # Access Manager v3 API for Unreal SDK

-Access Manager enforces client access to PubNub resources via time-limited tokens with embedded permissions.
-Tokens can:
+Access Manager (AM) lets servers grant time-limited tokens with embedded permissions for PubNub resources:
-- Apply for a limited period (TTL).
+- Limited duration (TTL)
-- Target specific resources via lists or RegEx patterns.
+- Resource lists or RegEx patterns
-- Carry different permissions for different resources in a single grant.
+- Multiple resources/permission levels in a single request
-- Be restricted to a single client using the authorizedUuid/AuthorizedUser.
+- Restrict to a single client via authorized user ID

+You can add the authorizedUuid parameter to the grant request to restrict the token usage to one client (User ID/UUID).
+Only that authorized user can use the token.

 User ID / UUID
-- User ID is also referred to as UUID/uuid in some APIs; it holds the value of userId set during initialization.
+- Some APIs refer to User ID as UUID/uuid.
+It holds the value of the userId set during initialization.

-You can use PubNub via Blueprints or C++.
+Usage in Blueprints and C++

-In Blueprints, the whole SDK is managed by a subsystem, so start by calling the Pubnub Subsystem node.
+- In Blueprints, use the Pubnub Subsystem node.

-In a C++ project, add a dependency to PubnubLibrary:
+- In C++, add PubnubLibrary dependency and use the Game Instance Subsystem.

-In your IDE, navigate to Source/_{YourProject}_/_{YourProject}_.Build.cs and add a dependency to PubnubLibrary.
+In your IDE, navigate to Source/YourProject/YourProject.Build.cs and add:
 ```
 `PrivateDependencyModuleNames.AddRange(new string[] { "PubnubLibrary" });
 `
 ```

-Compile and run the project.
+Compile and run.

-In C++, use the PubNub SDK via Game Instance Subsystem:
+Use the subsystem:
 ```
 #include "Kismet/GameplayStatics.h"
 #include "PubnubSubsystem.h"